hrabenko/little-lemon-mobile-app/README.md

 ## Features

-- Onboarding Screen: Welcomes new users and nd allows to log in to their profile.
+- Onboarding Screen: Welcomes new users and allows to log in to their profile.

 - Home Screen: Displays a menu of dishes categorized into starters, mains, desserts, and drinks.
 Users can search for specific items and apply filters based on their preferences.